-Wheeler Mission Ministries helps the homeless in Indiana.
-Wheeler is a non-denominational, Christian, social services organization, which provides critically needed goods and services to the homeless, poor, and needy of central Indiana without regard to race, color, sexual orientation, creed, national origin, or religion.
+Wheeler is a non-denominational, Christian, social services organization, which provides critically needed goods and services to individuals experiencing homelessness, poverty, and need in Central and South Central Indiana without regard to race, color, sexual orientation, creed, national origin, or religion.

-To provide Christ-centered programs and services for the homeless and those in need.
+To provide Christ-centered programs and services for individuals experiencing homelessness and those in need.

 To see every man, woman, and child we serve equipped to be productive citizens who enjoy lasting success in Christ.

 This statement of our faith below shall keep each of us grounded in Biblical truth so that we can lead others to a saving knowledge of the Lord Jesus Christ and correctly disciple them.